 My mother was born in Winterslow, Wiltshire in 1910 and she was the eldest daughter of 7 daughters.
 She died in January 1991 and I inherited boxes of old letters etc that she had kept.
 Today (September 2017 I discovered a treasure.
 I know Mum liked poetry but I didn't know that she ever wrote any but I'll put this on here for you all to see.
 It is a little poem that she wrote when, later in her life, she returned to the village that she loved so much and had so many memories - Winterslow.
 I hope you like it, and if you go to Winterslow churchyard (the church on the hill in flat Wiltshire), you'll see her little grave.
 Put a few flowers on her grave with my love.
 I live so far away from there, in Yorkshire in the north of England now.
 God bless you Mum.
 Josie

-The return: To our little village today I returned.
+To our sweet little village today I returned.

-For many years, just for this I yearned.
+For many years, just for this I had yearned.

 There are houses now where we used to play -

-But the shop at the corner still stands there.
+The shop at the corner is still standing there,

 Instead there's a youngster in faded blue jeans

-The old Blacksmiths shop and the old oak tree
+The old blacksmith's shop and the ancient oak tree

-And my dear Granny's cottage still standing there.
+Look!
+My dear Granny's cottage is still standing there.

 We walked in the woods where the hazel nuts grew